ryanramage/codex-vitae/README.md

 When people discuss arguments they are usually refining their ideas rather than being absolutely committed to what they are saying.
 Unfortunately, speaking something also tends to cement a belief.

 Imagine being mute and maybe less able to plan.
 Many species experience living with emotions and thoughts at that level.
-It's probably a stretch to imagine how they feel.
+It's probably not a stretch to imagine how they feel.

 Life exists in other pockets of the universe.
 Some is as intelligent as us.